 The vertical viewing angle is decent.
 You still see an accurate image if you mount the monitor above eye-level.

-The out-of-the-box accuracy is mediocre, but this may vary between units.
+The out-of-the-box accuracy is mediocre.
 Most colors are inaccurate and white balance is noticeably off.
 Color temperature is colder than the 6500K target, giving the image a blue tint.
 Gamma follows the target curve well for the most part, but some dark scenes are over-darkened while bright scenes are slightly over-brightened.

 After calibration, the accuracy is incredible.
 Any remaining color and white balance inaccuracies can't be spotted by the human eye.
 The color temperature is also really close to the target.
 Gamma follows the target sRGB curve better, but some dark scenes are too bright.